multiplexd/doas/README.md

    difficult to compile against musl libc and the code from OpenBSD is permissively licensed and therefore easy to include in this port).

+ - This port supports a `-v` flag which prints version information about the installed copy of doas, including the commit number and abbreviated commit hash.
+This option is not present in OpenBSD (OpenBSD does not internally version their programs).

 ## Caveats

 There are, however, some caveats to this port of doas.